Leith Waterworld

 Leith Waterworld was a leisure pool in Leith, Edinburgh, Scotland.
 It was built on the site of the former Leith Central railway station.
-It was the only pool in Edinburgh with flumes, and there was also a fast river run.
+It was one of only two pools in Edinburgh with flumes, and there was also a fast river run.
 It was closed in January 2012 in order to save funds for the Royal Commonwealth Pool's renovation and re-opening.
 A campaigning group against the closure, called Splashback, were funded to carry out feasibility studies but the property has been converted into a children's soft-play centre.

 History

 The pool opened in 1992, and was then closed in November 1999 after problems were found including tiles coming away from walls, electrical problems and rusting structures.
 It reopened in 2002 and a new multisensory play area was introduced in 2003.
 Repairs were estimated to have cost £270,000.
 There were previous threats to close the pool to save money in 1997 and 2005.